Nat3z/OpenGameInstaller/web/src/pages/docs/first-addon/adding-source-searcher.md

 `appID` is the id of the app which OpenGameInstaller wants the download link to.

-`storefront` defines where the appID points to in accordance to a storefront. (_You will learn this in the Internal Stores lesson_)
+`storefront` defines where the appID points to in accordance to a storefront. (_You will learn this in the Store Pages lesson_)

 Your function should complete the query, then resolve the **SearchResult** with `event.resolve`

+Keep in mind that the storefront must be one of the storefronts defined in your addon's config (`storefronts` in your Configuration), or else the server will not know that your addon supports that storefront.

 **Example:**